Unsupported audio/video codec is an error that pops up when the video player can’t play the audio or video of a file on

-Converting on Android will fix the issue, but the Android converter may not be enough if the file is corrupted.
+Converting on Android will fix the issue, but the converter may not be enough if the video file is large or corrupted.
 In this case, the VLC Media player desktop can help.

 Follow the tutorial to learn to convert using VLC Media Player.